-Michael Baxter joined the board as a member director in November 2005.
+Michael Baxter joined the board as a member director in November 2005 and was appointed as Chairman in November 2017.

 Experience: Mr Baxter is a director of Shearwater Supermarket (Tas) Pty Ltd, former operator of IGA Shearwater.
 He is also a shareholder of DRB Retail Pty Ltd, operator of IGA Prospect.